-A dropper seatpost may feature on higher-spec gravel bikes – and especially those aimed at the gnarlier end of the gravel riding spectrum.
+A gravel dropper post may feature on higher-spec gravel bikes – and especially those aimed at the gnarlier end of the gravel riding spectrum.

 Dropper posts are controlled by a lever on the bars to lower or raise your saddle, letting you get it out of the way on steep or rough descents.

-Increasingly you’ll find suspension features on gravel bikes, too, whether via a suspension fork or areas designed to flex, built into the frameset and finishing kit.
+Increasingly you’ll find gravel bike suspension,too, whether via a suspension fork or areas designed to flex, built into the frameset and finishing kit.